 Automate repetitive tasks

 The process of automation can do wonders for your customers’ happiness as well as for your agents’.
-Thanks to the features of call center software and the fact that different programs can integrate with one another, automation can shave valuable minutes off your agents’ after call work.
+Thanks to the features of call center software and the fact that different programs can integrate with one another, automation can reduce the time it takes for your agents to finish their after call work.

 For instance, in the case of a missed inbound call, you can: